karolkruszynski/NIFTY_500_QUARTER_RESULT/README.md

 -- 9. Select companies from "AUTOMOBILES & AUTO COMPONENTS" sector and paid over 100 in "tax"

 -- 10. Calculate the average value of Operating Profit Margin for all companies in the "CEMENT AND CONSTRUCTION" sector.

+Feel free to explore and modify these queries for your own analysis.
+If you have any questions or improvements, please let me know!